jhajek/Linux-text-book-part-1/Chapter-12/chapter-12.md

 [Source](https://unix.stackexchange.com/questions/81834/how-can-i-change-the-default-ens33-network-device-to-old-eth0-on-fedora-19 "how to reset to old names")
 [Source](http://www.itzgeek.com/how-tos/mini-howtos/change-default-network-name-ens33-to-old-eth0-on-ubuntu-16-04.html "how to reset to old names")

-### Network Configuration Troubles
+### NetworkManager

 Here is where things get tricky.
 In the future I would like to think this is will all be sorted out, but for now, buckle up.
 So networking was always controlled by a service under sysVinit, that was usually `sudo service networking restart`.
 This was common across all Linux.
 This worked fine when network connections were static and usually a 1 to 1 relationship with a computer or pc.
-That all changed as wireless connections became a reality, and the mobility of computers to move from network to network, and even virtual machines, that could be created and destroyed rapidly, all began to change how networking was done.
+That all changed as wireless connections became a reality, and with mobility of computers to move from network to network, and even virtual machines networking began to change.

-In November of 2004 Fedora introduced **Network Manager** to be the main instrument to handle their network configurations.
-Debian and Ubuntu would eventually follow behind and Network Manager became the default way to manage network connections.
+In November of 2004 Fedora introduced [NetworkManager](https://opensource.com/article/22/4/networkmanager-linux "webpage for NetworkManager") to be the main instrument to handle their network configurations.
+Debian and Ubuntu would eventually follow and NetworkManager became the default way to manage network connections.
 It uses a YAML like file structure to give values to the network service.
-Debian and Ubuntu maintained support for Network Manager, but always allowed fall back for compatibility reasons for the sysVinit script to manage the network.
+Debian and Ubuntu maintained support for NetworkManager, but always allowed fall back for compatibility reasons to the sysVinit script for managing your network.

+### Systemd-networkd

-The control of the network has been unified once again in Linux distros under **systemd-networkd**, which controls the networking stack.
+The systemd project introduced **systemd-networkd**, which aspires to control the networking stack.
 Systemd-networkd will look for run time localized overwrites of default values located in `/etc/systemd/network`.
 Files in that directory need to end in a .network extension.
-The systemd-networkd .network file has an INI style value structure[^147]: The entire systemd-networkd documentations is [described here](https://www.freedesktop.org/software/systemd/man/systemd.network.html "systemd-networkd documentation").
+The systemd-networkd `.network` file has an INI style value structure[^147]: The entire systemd-networkd documentations is [described here](https://www.freedesktop.org/software/systemd/man/systemd.network.html "systemd-networkd documentation").

 #### Who uses what?